moeeztaher/Budget-Tracker-Jira-Plugin/README.md

 4. Click on "Upload app" and select the downloaded JAR file.
 5. Follow the prompts to complete the installation.

-For detailed installation instructions, please refer to our [Installation Guide](link-to-your-installation-guide).

 ## Usage

 After installation, you can access Budget Tracker by: